2026 Nepalese general election: Electoral system

 The 275 members of the legislature are elected by two methods; 165 are elected from single-member constituencies by first-past-the-post voting and 110 seats are elected by closed list proportional representation from a single nationwide constituency.
 Voters receive separate ballot papers for the two methods.
 A party or electoral alliance has to pass the election threshold of 3% of the overall valid vote to be allocated a seat in the proportional vote.
 Nepal uses the Webster method to allocate proportional seats.

 Voting is limited to Nepali citizens aged 18 or over of sound mind and not having been declared ineligible under federal election fraud and punishment laws.
+On 27 December 2025, the Election Commission published a final voter list of 18,903,689 voters.

 Eligibility to vote

 To vote in the general election, one must be: